siero/CSE110A-sp2025/overview.md

  schedule, lecture slides, and references, etc.

-_Protected materials_ will be hosted on a Canvas website that you will need your university credentials to access.
+_Protected materials_ will be hosted on a Canvas website that you will need your university credentials to access it.
 These materials include homeworks, lecture recordings, tests, grades, etc.

 We plan to host a class forum, likely in Piazza.
 If you organize other forums outside of the class Piazza, please adhere to academic integrity.